melintea/upml/README.tla.md

 ## Status

-Use the Promela model.

-As of now:
-- can translate model to pluscal which can translate to TLA+
-- the generated model is not useable
-  - closing the system: needs a way to stop infinite runs
-  - closing the system: needs a way to coordinate between processes
-  - but more important: the checks do not detect a transition that is never taken (and this could be a genuine logic error of the UML machine we are trying to model)
+Use the Promela model if you can.
+The basic checks do not detect a transition that is never taken (and this could be a genuine logic error of the UML machine we are trying to model).
+The model needs to be completed with an appropriate (liveness?) check.

 ## Usage